 You might also enjoy:

 Modern banking was first seen in Britain, with banknotes coming into existence in 1695 via the Bank of England.
 They copied practices, such as the fractional reserve system from Holland, and added their own touches like the aforementioned banknotes.

 The Bank of England also set the first national interest rate at six percent.

-It is surprising by modern standards to find that it took a long time before interest rates came to change with the economy and the circumstances of the country.
+It is surprising by modern standards that it took a long time before interest rates came to change with the economy and the country’s circumstances.
 The rate moved from 6 to a few lower values over the next 20 years.
 In March 1719, they raised the rate from 4% to 5%.